Skin & Hair Glossary of ingredients & terms. Defining how to use hair & skin ingredients for best results. Updated regularly.

 - Neem Oil

-- Neem Oil removes sebum, dandruff, dry skin flakes, and eczema that can all impair hair growth.
-It promotes hair growth by improving the health of the scalp, giving it a soothing, protective barrier.
+On hair, Neem removes sebum, dandruff, dry skin flakes, and eczema that can all impair hair growth.
+It promotes hair growth by improving scalp health, providing a soothing, protective barrier.
 It also makes hair soft.
-Neem has an odor that is far less noticeable with a product than when used alone.
+Neem has an odor, it is far less noticeable within a product than when used alone.

 - Neutral Protein Filler

 - Neutral Protein Filler is a concentrated wheat protein liquid added to hair dye mixes to compensate for porous hair or hair that has been recently color corrected.
 Commonly used in DIY hair coloring and manufactured dyes to obtain even saturation results.
 Neutral Protein Filler can also be used as a diluted protein treatment for severely damaged hair too compromised to re-color.

 - Niacinamide is a Vitamin B3 derivative.
 Gentler than Retinol, researchÂ shows Niacinamide addresses many skin issues.
 It is a very good addition to an anti-aging regimen because it promotes collagen, addresses a loss of elasticity and reduces redness.
 It fades acne scars and brightens the skin.
 It reduces the inflammation of rosacea and other inflammatory skin conditions An effective brightening and lightening tool all own its’ own, when paired with Vitamin K results in brighter and firmer skin.
 It decreases sebum production, fine lines and enlarged pores.
 It inhibits melanin production in hyperpigmentation.Â Niacinamide reduces the impact of environmental damage because it improves skin’s barrier and Ceramide levels .